Juliandlb/AugLab/README.md

 - **Sharpness Detection**: Identifies blurry images and suggests improvements
 - **Saturation Analysis**: For color images, suggests saturation adjustments
 - **Entropy Calculation**: Measures image information content

+## Demo Mode

+You can instantly showcase AugLab's features using the **Load Demo Sample** button in the UI.
+This loads a built-in video from the `examples/` directory, so you can try all features without uploading your own files.
+Perfect for live demos and quick evaluation!

 ## License